Skip to content

 • Use less leaves

-With loose leaf black tea, one teaspoon will almost always be enough.
+With loose-leaf black tea, one teaspoon will almost always be enough.
 The leaves will have enough room and time to expand freely in the pot.
-Adding too much leaves will constrict the opening of dried leaves and your brew will not be as flavorful.
+Adding too many leaves will constrict the opening of dried leaves and your brew will not be as flavorful.

 • Clean the vessel afterward

-Black tea stains are near impossible to clean.
+Black tea stains are nearly impossible to clean.
 So clean whatever vessel you’re using immediately by hand.

 • Use double the amount of leaves for iced tea